alexta69/metube/README.md

 ## Browser extensions

 Browser extensions allow right-clicking videos and sending them directly to MeTube.
+Please note that if you're on an HTTPS page, your MeTube instance must be behind an HTTPS reverse proxy (see below) for the extensions to work.

 __Chrome:__ contributed by [Rpsl](https://github.com/rpsl).
 You can install it from [Google Chrome Webstore](https://chrome.google.com/webstore/detail/metube-downloader/fbmkmdnlhacefjljljlbhkodfmfkijdh) or use developer mode and install [from sources](https://github.com/Rpsl/metube-browser-extension).